wangc90/AE_Data_Integration/README.md

 To evaluate the model performance, follow the AE_results.ipynb within Evaluation_Auxiliary folder and make sure to import the necessary auxiliary codes from the Evaluation_Auxiliary folder.

+## To replicate the results for TCGA data, follow the above step and use the corresponding TCGA dataset and TCGA model folder.

 ## Organization of this Repository

 ### The Simulation_Data: